tobias2912/metaheuristics/README.md

-## metaheuristics

-# løsningsrepresentasjon:
+# metaheuristics

-en liste med calls for hver bil, separert med 0 mellom bilene. implisitt første call er pickup, andre like call er delivery. implisitt start og retur fra home node.
-[4, 4, 3, 3] siste "bilen" er en liste med calls som ikke er besøkt. må være par av calls og ingen repeterende
+## solution representation:
+a list of calls for each car separated with a 0. first call is implicit pickup and second is delivery.
+Last car is dummy car representing calls not delivered

-- fixed lengde
+- fixed length of 2 x calls+number of vehicles
-- antall 0 = antall biler
+- number of 0's = number of cars
-- nøyaktig 2 av hver call
+- 2 occurrences of each call

-# feasibility
+## feasibility
 - vehicle capacity
 - pickup delivery by same vehicle
 - time window between pickup and delivery